Chinese zodiac: Adaptations

 The Chinese zodiac signs are also used by cultures other than Chinese.
-For one example, they usually appear on Korean New Year and Japanese New Year's cards and stamps.
+For example, they usually appear on Korean New Year and Japanese New Year's cards and stamps.
 The United States Postal Service and several other countries' postal services issue a "Year of the " postage stamp each year to honor this Chinese heritage.

-The Chinese lunar coins, depicting the zodiac animals, inspired the Canadian Silver Maple Leaf coins, as well as varieties from Australia, South Korea, and Mongolia.
+The zodiac is widely used in commercial culture, for example, in the Chinese New Year market, and popular zodiac-related products, such as crafts, toys, books, accessories, and paintings and Chinese lunar coins.
+The coins depict zodiac animals, inspired the Canadian Silver Maple Leaf coins, as well as varieties from Australia, South Korea, and Mongolia.

-The Chinese zodiac is also used in some other Asian countries that have been under the cultural influence of China.
+The Chinese zodiac is also used in some Asian countries that were under the cultural influence of China.
 However, some of the animals in the zodiac may differ by country.

 Asian

 The Korean zodiac includes the Sheep (yang) instead of the Goat (which would be yeomso), although the Chinese source of the loanword yang may refer to any goat-antelope.

 The Japanese zodiac includes the Sheep (hitsuji) instead of the Goat (which would be yagi), and the Wild boar (inoshishi, i) instead of the Pig (buta).
-Since 1873, the Japanese have celebrated the beginning of the new year on 1 January as per the Gregorian calendar.
+Since 1873, the Japanese have celebrated the Japanese New Year on 1 January as per the Gregorian calendar.

 The Vietnamese zodiac varies from the Chinese zodiac with the second animal being the Water Buffalo instead of the Ox, and the fourth animal being the Cat instead of the Rabbit.

 The Cambodian zodiac is exactly identical to that of the Chinese although the dragon is interchangeable with the Neak (nāga) Cambodian sea snake.
 Sheep and Goat are interchangeable as well.
 The Cambodian New Year is celebrated in April, rather than in January or February as it is in China and most countries.

 The Cham zodiac uses the same order as the Chinese zodiac, but replaces the Monkey with the turtle (known locally as kra).

-Similarly the Malay zodiac is identical to the Chinese but replaces the Rabbit with the mousedeer (pelanduk) and the Pig with the tortoise (kura or kura-kura).
+Similarly the Malay zodiac replaces the Rabbit with the mousedeer (pelanduk) and the Pig with the tortoise (kura or kura-kura).
 The Dragon (Loong) is normally equated with the nāga but it is sometimes called Big Snake (ular besar) while the Snake sign is called Second Snake (ular sani).
 This is also recorded in a 19th-century manuscript compiled by John Leyden.

 The Thai zodiac includes a nāga in place of the Dragon and begins, not at the Chinese New Year, but either on the first day of the fifth month in the Thai lunar calendar, or during the Songkran New Year festival (now celebrated every 13–15 April), depending on the purpose of the use.